bjrnwnklr/Algorithms/topological_sort.md

 ## Algorithm

-Wikipedia has a good explanation and pseudo-code that I used for the AoC 2018 day 7 solution.
+Wikipedia has a good explanation and pseudo-code that I used for the AoC 2018 day 7 and the AOC 2019 day 14 solution.

 ### Kahn's algorithm